-Link is a costume that you can put together really quickly or add a lot of detail to – there are many ways to do this costume depending on your skill level, and you’ll still look like Link when you’re done.
+A Link cosplay costume can be put together really quickly or add a lot of detail to – there are many ways to do this costume depending on your skill level, and you’ll still look like Link when you’re done.
 Link is instantly recognisable and still popular 30 years after his video game debut.
 The guy is a beloved hero for the ages.
-This is a costume that I’ve seen an equal number of guys and gals attempt – you don’t have to be male to dress as Link.
+I’ve seen an equal number of guys and girls attempt a Link cosplay costume – you don’t have to be male to dress as Link.
 In fact, the Japanese commercial for Link to the Past featured a female dressed as Link for the dance sequence.

 This is one of those characters who can be played by either gender without people giving you evil looks – as opposed to a guy dressing as Zelda!